pdkarthik/Inovabeing_Technologies-assignment/README.md

 🌐 Live: 🔗 https://task-6qrl.onrender.com

+👤 Admin / Demo User Logins

+Note: For demo purposes, you can register with any email and password.

+✅ Example:

+Email: karthik@gmail.com

+Password: Karthik25$

 This is a **Full Stack MERN application** built as part of a Rapid Web App Builder challenge.
 It helps developers build full-featured web applications **quickly**, with modern best practices and features like authentication, image uploads, dashboards, form validation, dark mode, and more.

 ---